dakom/pong-renderer/README.md

 setup().then(({constants, render: _render, addPoint, playCollisionAudio}) => {
     const {canvasWidth, canvasHeight, paddleWidth} = constants;

-    //Render the items in the middle of the screen (without helper)
+    //Render the items in their default positions
     //Real-world would have this in a requestAnimationFrame cycle
     //With the dynamic object positions
     const render = () => _render({